MISSION STATEMENT

 One free choice novel-- See Student Choice for guidance.

+If you have already read Scythe, read another book in the series.
 Although you are not required to "annotate," it is important to take notes so that you can use the books in August.
 Be prepared to write about your books in the first full week of school.
-Tips for annotations are located in General Suggestions.
+Tips for annotations and brain-friendly reading are located in General Suggestions.

 Also, all 9th graders are required to take a summer typing course through typing.com.
 You will find this course on Canvas.
 If you can already type proficiently, you will be able to test out of the course.
 When you come to school in August, you should be a minimally proficient typist.

-Rising sophomores, please choose one of the following books and one additional book, on or above your grade/reading level and something you have not read previously, of your choosing to read this summer.
+Rising sophomores, please choose two of the following books to read this summer.
 Be prepared for your individual teacher’s assignments and activities upon returning to school in August as well as some cross-sectional activities.
-This list was updated 5/16/24, so if you chose from the previous list, please choose from the list below.

 • All American Boys by Jason Reynolds and Brandon Kiely (Diversity and social justice, Community and identity, Self-discovery, Ripped from the headlines)